 - Fiction submissions should be approximately 150-300 double-spaced pages (37,500- 75,000 words)

-- The reading fee is $30 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
+- The reading fee is $35 (We will waive the submission fee for those undergoing financial hardship or living with limited means.
 Before you reach out to request a waived fee, please read our full statement and instructions here.
 If the guidelines are not followed, we will not be able to offer a waived fee.)
-We’ve reached our cap for fee waivers for the 2023 Fiction Prize.
-We appreciate your understanding and apologize for any inconvenience.
+All fee waivers for the 2024 Fiction Prize have been spoken for; we apologize for any inconvenience.

 - All fiction sub-genres (short stories, short-shorts, novellas, or novels) or any combination of sub-genres are eligible